clojure-grimoire/grimoire/resources/1.5.0/clojure.core/alter-var-root/docstring.md

-Atomically alters the root binding of var v by applying f to itscurrent value plus any args
+Atomically alters the root binding of var v by applying f to its current value plus any args